Making plans: A guide to parenting arrangements after separation or divorce

 When parents act this way, they're probably focusing on their relationship with each other and not on their children.

-The child as messengerSometimes, parents might not speak to each other directly.
-Instead, they might send messages with their children.
+Sometimes parents might not speak to each other directly.
+Instead, they might send messages with their children:

 This puts the children in the middle of the conflict.
-It can make the children feel stressed and anxious.
+It can make them feel stressed and anxious.
 Instead, you need to communicate directly with the other parent about parenting issues.
 Try not to make your children a go-between.

 Anika and Ramesh refused to talk to each other.